 It started off with a fox hunt (with a camera).
 This morning when I went out for my first cigarette, I noticed something moving near the cliffs.
 It turned out to be a fox.
-I ran back to grab Sharon and we ended up walking along the top of the cliffs following it while it tried to get away along the beach.
+I ran back to grab The Wife and we ended up walking along the top of the cliffs following it while it tried to get away along the beach.
 It was really neat to be so close.

 We went around to a couple of the local farms today.
 There was a sheep farm and a goat farm: both specialising in wool.
 Christina at the goat farm was very friendly and nice.
 Turns out she has done what we are looking to do.
 As soon as she found out we are looking to move in and start a farm she told us we needed to move into the Tatamagouche/Pictou area.
 Both her and her husband took the leap to rural living four years ago, leaving behind professional jobs in the city.
 She says it was a good move, and that’s good to hear.
 We spent a long time talking to her about some of the problems they have experienced and ways they have solved them.
 We also spent a bunch of time petting the pig, donkey, and watching the gander get in a scrap with one of the ducks1.

-Later Sharon and I went for a walk down by the beach during low tide.
+Later The Wife and I went for a walk down by the beach during low tide.
 We poked at snails and dead crabs, and even came across a couple of Jelly Fish on the beach.
 I picked up a stick and started poking at one, then did a really dumb thing, I touched the end of the stick that I had been poking at the Jelly Fish with.

 Sure enough the venom made it to the stick, from the stick to my hands, from my hands to my eyes.
 I didn’t want to fess up and for the next hour walked around the beach sniffling and feeling my eyes burn beneath my sunglasses.
 By the time we got back to the cottage, my eyes were very red.